heathem/Resume/README.md

 #Heather's Resume
 Welcome to my resume repository!
-Please click [here](Resume/Resume.md) to view my resume.
+Please click on Resume.md to view.